zgrlin/go-download/README.md

-# go-download
-Go Downloader with Parallelism
+# Go Downloader with Parallelism

+The target file can be downloaded by creating n parallel threads.

+Before Using:

+- change TARGET_URL
+- change FILE_NAME

+In future:

+- add speedtest API